mebusy/notes/dev_notes/AI_CS188_BNs_Independence.md

 #### Active / Inactive Paths

 - Question: Are X and Y conditionally independent given evidence variables {Z}?
     - Yes, if X and Y “d-separated” by Z
     - Consider all (undirected) paths from X to Y
     - No active paths = independence!
 - A path is active if each triple is active:
     - Causal chain A → B → C where B is unobserved (either direction)
     - Common cause A ← B → C where B is unobserved
     - Common effect (aka v-structure)
         - A → B ← C where B or **one of its descendents** is observed
         - for last one of active triples, if the children are just deterministic copies of their parents , then observing the variable at the bottom is the same as observing the the variable up there.
         - so we're in the same scenario we've shown that influence can propagate.
 - All it takes to block a path is a single inactive segment

 ![](../imgs/cs188_active_inactive_triples.png)

+- Typically, when a node is shaded, it'll block the path.
+But the exception is when it's one of those V-structures. where it will actually activate the path rather than block it.

+- Look the bottom *active* one
+    - This one is saying, if I have a common effect, or there's multiple things that could cause something, it's not just the case that influence can travel in the above scenario  `X-> evidence <-Y`, but the evidence that we observe can also be much further down.

 - for a long path
     - we look at every triple along the path
     - if every triple along the path is active , we have an active path
     - if one of the triples along the path is not active , we have an inactiv path.